SpaceVim/SpaceVim/docs/layers/tools.md

 ## Description

 This layer provides some extra vim tools for SpaceVim.
 All tools can be called via command.

 ## Install

-To use this configuration layer, update custom configuration file with:
+To use this configuration layer, update your custom configuration file with:

 ```toml
 [[layers]]